 Worried about salmonella?

-If you don't need to avoid eggs, but you are afraid of getting sick from using raw egg whites, you can use pasteurized egg whites instead!
-They are often sold in either the dairy or meat refrigerated sections of supermarkets.
+If you don’t need to avoid eggs, but you are afraid of getting sick from using raw egg whites, you can use pasteurized egg whites instead!
+They are often sold in the refrigerated section of supermarkets nearby the dairy or meats.

 Not a huge fan of almonds?